cocotb/cocotb/docs/source/library_reference.rst

 =================

 .. note::
-    "Handle" is a legacy term which refers to the fact these objects are implented using opaque "handles" to simulator objects.
+    "Handle" is a legacy term which refers to the fact these objects are implemented using opaque "handles" to simulator objects.
     A better term is :term:`simulator object`.

 .. module:: cocotb.handle